Meet-And-Greet Meeting Ice Breakers

 A Sweet Icebreaker

 In advance of the meeting, purchase candy bars for each attendee.
-Buy the number of varieties necessary for dividing attendees across the desired number of groups or tables.
+Buy a variety with enough to divide the attendees across the desired number of groups or tables.
 As an example, if you want five employees in each small group, purchase five Snickers bars, five Baby Ruth candy bars, and so forth.
 Place all of the candy bars in a bag and ask employees to draw a candy bar as they enter the meeting.

 Sample Questions or Discussion Points